 As the growth continued at Hopewell the present sanctuary was constructed in 1955, Additional renovations began in May 2000.

 For 156 Years Hopewell Baptist Church has stood as a light pointing others towards God.
 Missions have always been a priority.
 God has blessed us greatly over the years.
-Our Current Pastor Rev. Tony Qualkinbush is the 37th Pastor called to preach in our community.
 We look forward to the future as we continue to serve God by advancing his kingdom here around the world.